Learned SPARCOM: Unfolded Deep Super-Resolution Microscopy: Results

 The patch approach was also used for testing, where patch recombination was improved by using overlapping patches and weighting with a Tukey (tapered cosine) window.

-LSPARCOM includes overall 9058 trainable parameters, which were reduced to only 1166 parameters given the radial constraint.
+The 10 folds of LSPARCOM used here include overall 9058 trainable parameters, which were reduced to only 1166 parameters given the radial constraint.
 For example, a $29 \times 29$ kernel, which usually consists of $29^2 = 841$ parameters only included 106 parameters under the radial constraint, imposing all locations in equal euclidean distance from the center pixel to be equal.

-LSPARCOM was trained twice, each time from a different single FOV, as explained above, yielding two sets of weights that were used for all tests.
+LSPARCOM was trained twice, each time from a different single FoV, as explained above, yielding two sets of weights that were used for all tests.
 We trained both versions over 750 epochs, each of which took approximately 12 hours on a PC equipped with an NVIDIA GeForce GTX1050 GPU and a 32GB Intel Core i7-4790 CPU @ 3.6 GHz.
 For the BT LSPARCOM net we used a regularization parameter of $\lambda= 0.7$, and for the TU LSPARCOM net - $\lambda= 1$.

-Pre-processing of the raw data, both prior to training and testing, includes 2 simple steps: normalizing the movie intensity and removing the temporal median of the movie from each frame.
+Pre-processing of the raw data, both prior to training and testing, includes 2 simple steps: normalizing the movie intensity to have a maximal value of 256, and removing the temporal median of the movie from each frame.